essej/aoo/README.md

 ### Content

 `aoo`     - AOO C/C++ library source code
+`cmake`   - CMake stuff (e.g. feature tests)
 `common`  - shared code
 `deps`    - dependencies
 `doku`    - documentation, papers
+`doxygen` - doxygen documentation
 `include` - public headers
 `pd`      - Pd external
 `sc`      - SC extension
 `tests`   - test suite

 #### C/C++ library

-See the headers in the `aoo/include` directory for documentation.
+The public API headers are contained in the `aoo/include` directory.

+To generate the API documentation you need to have `doxygen` installed.
+Just run the `doxygen` command in the toplevel folder and it will store the generated files in the `doxygen` folder.
+You can view the documentation in a standard web browser by opening `doxygen/html/index.html`.

 The library features 4 object classes:

-`AooSource` - AOO source object, see `aoo/include/aoo_source[.h|.hpp]`
+`AooSource` - AOO source object, see `aoo_source.h` and `aoo_source.hpp` in `include/aoo`.

-`AooSink` - AOO sink object, see `aoo/include/aoo_sink[.h|.hpp]`
+`AooSink` - AOO sink object, see `aoo_sink.h` and `aoo_sink.hpp` in `include/aoo`.

-`AooClient` - AOO client object, `see aoo/include/aoo_client[.h|.hpp]`
+`AooClient` - AOO client object, see `aoo_client.h` and `aoo_client.hpp` in `include/aoo`.

-`AooServer` - AOO UDP hole punching server, `see aoo/include/aoo_server[.h|.hpp]`
+`AooServer` - AOO UDP hole punching server, see `aoo_server.h` and `aoo_server.hpp` in `include/aoo`.

-The `.h` files contain a set of C functions, the `.hpp` files contain C++ interfaces.
+**NOTE**:

-**NOTE**: By following certain COM conventions (no virtual destructors, no method overloading, only POD parameters and simple return types), we achieve portable C++ interfaces on Windows and all other platforms where the vtable layout for such classes is stable (generally true for Linux and macOS, in my experience).
-This means you only have to build 'aoo' once as a shared library and can then use its C++ interface in applications built with different compilers resp. compiler versions.
-If you want to play it extra safe, use the C interface :-)
+By following certain COM conventions (no virtual destructors, no method overloading, only simple function parameters and return types), we achieve portable C++ interfaces on Windows and all other platforms with a stable vtable layout (generally true for Linux and macOS, in my experience).
+This means you can grab a pre-build version of the AOO shared library and directly use it in your C++ project.

+The C interface is meant to be used in C projects and for creating bindings to other languages.

 #### Pd external